Camp Edwards: Recent construction

-Camp Edwards is adapting to remain a cutting-edge training facility for Massachusetts and the entire Northeast.
-On June 7, 2008, two new, state-of-the-art training facilities were dedicated in honor of fallen soldiers from the Massachusetts Army National Guard.
+On June 7, 2008, two new training facilities were dedicated in honor of fallen soldiers from the Massachusetts Army National Guard.

 An example of Theater Immersion Training, TTB is designed to rapidly build combat-ready units by simulating military environments encountered during missions in Iraq, Afghanistan, or the Balkans.
 Soldiers live in tents with modular units provided for shower and sink facilities, and the base is surrounded by barriers filled with dirt and barbed wire, entry control points and guard towers.
 The base is named in honor of Sgt.
 Michael J. Kelley of Scituate, Mass.
 Kelley, a member of E Battery (Target Acquisition) of the 101st Field Artillery, was killed in action in Afghanistan on June 8, 2005.

 Designed to meet the training requirements of a company-sized unit in an urban environment, Military Operations in Urban Terrain (MOUT) Site Calero includes 48 buildings constructed from connex containers up to two stories high, with a mixture of rubble and complete structures.
 The layout includes a residential area, school, marketplace, and worship area.
 Soldiers learn how to clear rooms and buildings in built-up areas, conduct house-to-house searches by foot in hostile urban areas and distinguish between the characteristics of an innocent civilian and an embedded insurgent aiming to do harm.
 The MOUT also includes a building used for training classes and after-action review sessions.
 The site is named in honor of Maj.
 Jeffrey R. Calero of Queens Village, N.Y.
 Calero, a member of Operational Detachment Alpha 2132, C Company, 1st Battalion, 20th Special Forces Group (Airborne), was killed in action in Afghanistan on October 29, 2007.

 Other recently planned, modified or additional elements of Camp Edwards' training facilities include the following:

-A state-of-the-art Battle Simulation Center with a JANUS hardware and software suite, flexible room configuration, built-in PA, DVD, and power point systems; supports a wide range of tailored training including Warfighter Exercises, Virtual Battlefield Trainer (VBT) and multi-agency table top exercises.
+A Battle Simulation Center with a JANUS hardware and software suite, flexible room configuration, built-in PA, DVD, and power point systems; supports a wide range of tailored training including Warfighter Exercises, Virtual Battlefield Trainer (VBT) and multi-agency table top exercises.
 The BSC has also been used as an Emergency Operations Center during disaster responses.